 Non-invasive Vascular Testing

-To incorporate into our evaluation an additional tool to determine contributing factors to pain and other physical symptoms.
-Many times deficiency and sensitivity to foods, chemicals, pharmaceuticals, and environmental factors contribute to the pain cycle in patients suffering from chronic pain.
+Full-panel blood testing can help us diagnose contributing factors to pain and other physical symptoms.
+Many times, deficiency and sensitivity to foods, chemicals, pharmaceuticals, and environmental factors contribute to the pain cycle if you're suffering from chronic pain.